Suzuki delivers a citycar that might just appeal to those who view spending on cars as cash down the drain. Jonathan Crouch reports.

 The standard 1.0-litre triple engine makes some very respectable figures, eking 65.7 miles from a gallon of unleaded and emitting just 99g/km of carbon dioxide.
 Go for the AGS-equipped automatic model and there's no running cost penalty.

-The Suzuki Celerio is always going to be overshadowed by state of the art city slickers like the Volkswagen Up or the Renault Twingo, but it was never really designed to compete with the more high-end offerings of the citycar sector.
-It's easy to overlook the fact that after the Hyundai i10 and the Volkswagen Up, the biggest selling citycar in the UK in 2014 was the Suzuki Alto.
-The Celerio looks set to do even better than the Alto, with its super-low emissions and clever transmission.
+The Suzuki Celerio has to some extent been overshadowed in the citycar segment by state of the art city slickers like the Volkswagen Up and the Renault Twingo, but it was never really designed to compete with the more high-end offerings in this sector.
+It's easy to overlook this Japanese brand's expertise in this class - and the very respectable sales figures that it tends to rack up with products like this one, thanks to super-low emissions and clever transmission.

 If you want a car that is utterly no-nonsense, easy to use and which we'd bet will prove to be extremely reliable, the Celerio demonstrates that these qualities needn't cost you the earth.
 The fact that it's well-equipped and is incredibly cheap to run is just the icing on the cake.
-It might not seem an obvious hit on first acquaintance, but give this one time.
-We think it could be the sleeper hit of the year.
+It might not seem an obvious hit on first acquaintance, but give this one some thought.
+We think it might actually give you most of what you need for less than you'd expected to pay.